PeterRK/PageBloomFilter/README.md

     println!("find Hello");
 }
 ```
 Rust verison is also lack of dedicated optimiztion, but faster than Java version a lot.
-I believe it sould be a more faster, because I am new at this language.
+I believe it sould be faster, because I am new at this language.
 ```
 // i7-10710U & Rust-1.65.0
 pbf-set:  45.99ns/op